nf-core/mhcquant/README.md

 ### Introduction
 nfcore/openmspeptidequant is a bioinformatics analysis pipeline used for quantitative processing of data dependant (DDA) peptidomics data.

-The workflow is based on the OpenMS C++ framework for computational mass spectrometry. mzML raw files serve as inputs and a database search (Comet) is performed based on a given input protein database.
+The workflow is based on the OpenMS C++ framework for computational mass spectrometry.
+Raw files (mzML) serve as inputs and a database search (Comet) is performed based on a given input protein database.
 FDR rescoring is applied using Percolator 3.0 based on a competitive target-decoy approach (reversed decoys).
-For label free quantification all input files undergo identification based retention time alignment (MapAlignerIdentification), and targeted feature extraction (FeatureFinderIdentification)
+For label free quantification all input files undergo identification based retention time alignment (MapAlignerIdentification), and targeted feature extraction matching ids between runs (FeatureFinderIdentification).

 The pipeline is built using Nextflow, a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.